About Cathedral High School

 Cathedral relies upon a community of donors, volunteers, alumnae, and corporate partners who provide financial support, mentoring, and internships that enable hardworking Cathedral students to receive opportunities that they would not otherwise be able to afford.
 The gift of a Cathedral education transforms lives, strengthens families, uplifts communities, and pays itself forward for a lifetime.

 To learn more about our students, programs, and the need for support, please watch this two-minute video introduction to Cathedral:

 FACTS ABOUT CATHEDRAL

-- 100% of our students graduate, and 88% are enrolled in college the next fall compared to the national public school average of only 65.9%
+- 93% of graduates are enrolled in college within one year of graduation compared to national public school average of 66%.

 Elinor Sutton, Esq., Chair